 7. Print a copy of your manuscript and take out a colored pen or pencil.
 Correct misspelled words, typos, rearrange sections as necessary.
 Then make these corrections in your computer file.

 9. Have a beta reader, someone who reads several books a week read your manuscript.
-Generally this may be another writer.
+This may be another writer.
 Don’t ask a spouse or best friend, they can’t be objective.
 ALLOW your feelings to be hurt, then re-edit as necessary.

 10. Consider a paid proofreader or editor if you feel your work needs additional editing.